jsherman212/iosdbg/README.md

 Attach to a program given its PID or executable name.

 ### `aslr`
 View the debuggee's ASLR slide.
-ASLR is automatically accounted for when setting breakpoints and viewing memory, so you do not need to add ASLR to every address you type.

 ### `backtrace` (alias: `bt`)
 Unwind the stack.

 ### `break` (alias: `b`)
 Set a breakpoint.
-Again, ASLR will be accounted for.
+ASLR will be accounted for.

 ### `continue` (alias: `c`)
 Resume the debuggee's execution.